Academic Planning Guide

 Prerequisite: Lit and Comp 9

 This course focuses on students' independent comprehension and analysis of literary elements such as author's craft, characterization, and theme.
 The course also concentrates on a variety of writing modes.
 Students engage in productive small-group communication and develop their presentation skills.
-Emphasis is placed on achieving state standards in the essential skills of reading and writing as well as preparing students for upper-level Language Arts, IB, and writing courses.
+Emphasis is placed on achieving state standards in the essential skills of reading and writing as well as preparing students for upper-level Language Arts, and writing courses.

-L615 LIT AND COMP 11
+L615 LIT & COMP 11

 Credit: 1.0 Language Arts